 What we're seeing

 We work with clients across a huge variety of industries and as such have seen the struggle that marketing professionals face when choosing which channels will work best for them.
-Google AdWords is an essential piece of most marketing recipes, but so often we see prospects who have fallen foul of one (or many) of the following AdWords pitfalls:
+Google Ads is an essential piece of most marketing recipes, but so often we see prospects who have fallen foul of one (or many) of the following Google Ads pitfalls:

 LIMITED RESOURCE AND TIME